Skip to content

 Oaxaca Day of the Dead can be a week-long affair.
 I suggest arriving around 26 October and staying till 2 November.
 That way, you’ll have enough time to see all of Oaxaca attractions, join in the events and do some day trips from Oaxaca.

 The highlight of the festivities in Oaxaca is undoubtedly the Magna Comparsa, the biggest parade that takes place through the historic center.
+Definitely come early, so you don’t miss that.
 Last year, it was held on 29 October 2023 at 5pm.
-Definitely come early, so you don’t miss that.
-Skip to the events schedule.
+This year’s date has yet to be announced.

 Throughout the week, there will be non-stop events happening all over Oaxaca, from parades to street parties, outdoor markets, display of mega ofrendas, and food festivals.
 Scroll down to see the detailed schedule of events.